-My book, Banking on Health: The World Bank and Health Sector Reform is forthcoming with Palgrave MacMillan.
-The book addresses the puzzle of why the World Bank was unable to effect sweeping neoliberal reforms in health in Latin America in the 1980s and beyond.
+My book, Banking on Health: The World Bank and Health Sector Reform in Latin America addresses the puzzle of why the World Bank was unable to effect sweeping neoliberal reforms in health in Latin America in the 1980s and beyond.
 Through the use of quantitative, regional data and case-study interview and archival data collected over a year of fieldwork in Argentina, Costa Rica, and Peru and the World Bank archives in Washington DC this book argues that the answer to this puzzle is twofold.
 First, the World Bank is not a uniformly neoliberal, monolithic hegemon in health, pushing markets and privatization on states.
 Second, countries’ autonomy and capacity in health—that is, whether a clear agenda for the national health system, and ability and resources to carry these plans out—shape how the World Bank is involved in health sector reform across countries.
 The book distinguishes between neoliberal ends and means, providing some analytic clarity for what neoliberalism means in health sector reform and how Banking on Health has changed over time.
 This book intervenes in current debates on global governance, international institutions, neoliberalism, and global health and should be of interest to sociologists, political scientists, health economists, Latin Americanists, and development, international studies and public health scholars.

 Chapter 1, The World Bank, Development, and Health